INTERVIEW! Angad Bedi: I Want Karan Johar To Direct Me In A Film

 Q. Do you keep a tab on what your contemporaries do in terms of what films they are choosing or the kind of work what they have been doing?

 A. No, I don't.
-Right now, I want each of my projects to have an impact on the audience and get appreciate.
+Right now, I want each of my projects to impact the audience and get appreciated.
 So, I strive to work with bigger and better filmmakers.
 That's my goal.
 I want to work with people like Shakun Batra.
 I want Karan Johar to direct me in a film.
 I think Ali Abbas Zafar is a phenomenal filmmaker.
 I wish to work with Shashank Khaitan.
 These are the makers that really appeal to me.
 I would love to work with my 'Pink' director Shoojit da again.
 I feel this is where I could see myself.
-My understanding with them matches and I also have a great connect with the millennial as audience.
+My understanding with them matches and I also have a great connect with the millennial as an audience.
 I see myself somewhere between in these kind of filmmakers.

 Q. What do you enjoy the most about the acting profession?